Internship Key Dates

 Every year we work with the Career Center to establish Internship prep events.
 The dates for these events will be announced closer to the start of the academic year.
 The majority of these events will be offered in a hybrid format.
 Details of the events will be communicated to students directly.
 See the Career Center page for schedule updates.

 Cornerstone DC is part of the AU University College living-learning community (LLC) that combines the best elements of college life—meeting new people, residence hall living, studying with top-notch professors—with a supervised internship experience.
 Joining the Cornerstone DC community helps you make the most of your first year, which focuses on professional growth and development.

-AU Cornerstone accepts between 150 – 170 students.
+AU Cornerstone accepts up to 190 students.
 Reservations are accepted on a first-come, first-served basis.